 Because gore and viscera are such an integral aspect of both the series’ gameplay and story, the artists working on it were held to task when it came to depicting it realistically. in fact, according to the executive producer of the first game, Glen Schofield initial designs for the virtual corpses that would litter the game’s environment were so hilariously shitty looking they were all rejected outright.
 Schofield was quoted as saying that the initial designs looked “cheap and unrealistic” and he wasn’t happy with how they looked, eventually asking artists to literally go back to the drawing board and try again.

-However, this wasn’t before everyone involved with designing the various enemies and backgrounds featured in the game carefully studied photos of car crash victims in various states of decomposition.
+However, this wasn’t before everyone involved with designing the various enemies and backgrounds featured in the game carefully studied photos of car crash victims and the reports by some of the traffic lawyers.
 While this is admittedly all kinds of fucked up, it did help the team working on the game better understand how to more realistically portray the brutal hyper-violence and atmospheric gore the series has since become famous for.
 Realistic in this sense being a relative term, unless of course car crashes cause people’s skulls to literally fly out of their heads and assume a bird-like form like the enemy in this unused concept art.